Decentralised-Autonomous-Institutions/Identity-Service/docs/technical.md

         beckn_keypair: ed25519_dalek::Keypair,
         /// The network identity used by Iroh for p2p communication
         node_id: Option<iroh::net::NodeId>,
+        /// Service type this identity is associated with
+        service_type: ServiceType,
         /// Additional information about this identity
         metadata: IdentityMetadata,
     }